-Overall, 24.7% of spotted dolphin groups encountered had fishing vessels associated with the dolphin group.
-The proportion of dolphin groups with fishing vessels varied by island area: Kaua'i and Ni'ihau - 0%; O'ahu - 14.6%; Maui Nui - 2.8%; Hawai'i Island - 29.7% (Table 3).
-The number of fishing vessels associated with dolphin groups also varied by island area: O'ahu, median=1, range=1-4; Maui Nui, median/range=1; Hawai'i Island, median=2, range=1-19 (Table 3).
-Group sizes off all islands ranged from one to an estimated 400 individuals (median=60; n=360).
-Group sizes of spotted dolphins off Hawai'i Island with fishing vessels present (median=90; n=82) were significantly larger (Mann-Whitney U-test, p < 0.0001; Figure 1), than those with no fishing vessels present (median=50; n=194), which may reflect the ease of detecting larger spotted dolphin groups.
+Overall, 24.7 % of spotted dolphin groups encountered had fishing vessels associated with the dolphin group.
+The proportion of dolphin groups with fishing vessels varied by island area: Kaua'i and Ni'ihau - 0%; O'ahu - 14.6 %; Maui Nui - 2.8 %; Hawai'i Island - 29.7 % (Table 3).
+The number of fishing vessels associated with dolphin groups also varied by island area: O'ahu, median = 1, range = 1-4; Maui Nui, median/range = 1; Hawai'i Island, median = 2, range = 1-19 (Table 3).
+Dolphin group sizes off all islands ranged from one to an estimated 400 individuals (median = 60; n = 360).
+Group sizes of spotted dolphins off Hawai'i Island with fishing vessels present (median = 90; n = 82) were significantly larger (Mann-Whitney U-test, p < 0.0001; Fig. 1), than those with no fishing vessels present (median = 50; n = 194).

-The number of spotted dolphin groups off O'ahu and Maui Nui with fishing vessels present (n=7) was insufficient to assess spatial patterns; thus examination of spatial patterns was limited to sightings off Hawai'i Island.
-Spotted dolphin groups with no fishing vessels present were broadly distributed along the entire west coast of Hawai'i Island and offshore, while groups with fishing vessels present were primarily documented off the central and southern coast of the island (Figure 2).
-This area corresponds both with the main boat harbor along the west side of the island (Honokohau Harbor) and boat ramps at Kailua-Kona, Keauhou Harbor, Honaunau and Miloli'i.

-Although the median depth and distance from shore was similar for groups of spotted dolphins with and without fishing vessels present, groups of spotted dolphins with fishing vessels present were found in a narrower range of depths and distance from shore than those without fishing vessels present (Figure 3).
-In particular, there were few sightings of spotted dolphins with fishing vessels present in shallow water (<1,000 m), or in very far offshore waters (i.e., greater than ~15km).
-The lack of fishing vessels with spotted dolphin groups far offshore likely reflects the additional fuel cost of traveling offshore, while the relative lack of vessels with spotted dolphins in shallower water may reflect patterns of association between yellowfin tuna and the dolphins themselves.
-In the eastern tropical Pacific associations between yellowfin tuna and pantropical spotted dolphins do vary in response to oceanographic conditions (Scott et al. 2012), although there have been no studies of factors influencing this relationship in Hawaiian waters.
+The number of spotted dolphin groups off O'ahu and Maui Nui with fishing vessels present (n = 7) was insufficient to assess spatial patterns.
+Thus, examination of spatial patterns was limited to sightings off Hawai'i Island.
+Spotted dolphin groups with no fishing vessels present were broadly distributed along the entire west coast of Hawai'i Island and offshore, while groups with fishing vessels present were primarily documented off the central and southern coast of the island (Fig. 2).
+Although the median depth and distance from shore was similar for groups of spotted dolphins with fishing vessels present were found in a narrower range of depths and distance from shore than those without fishing vessels present (Fig. 3).
+In particular, there were few sightings of spotted dolphins with fishing vessels present in shallow water (< 1000 m), or in very far offshore waters (i.e., greater than ~15 km).

 Results from the photo-identification catalog of fishing vessels revealed that 141 unique vessels were documented fishing with spotted dolphin groups between 2002 and 2015 off Hawai'i Island.
-Of these, 42 (29.8%) were seen with spotted dolphin groups on more than one occasion.
-Of the 42, 28 were seen in multiple years, with the longest span of a fishing vessel resignted associated with a spotted dolphin group of 6.9 years.
-Although the rate of discovery of new vessels fishing with dolphin groups has slowed, the discovery curve has not leveled off (Figure 4), indicating that our survey efforts were insufficient to document all or the vast majority of vessels that fish in association with spotted dolphin groups off the island.
-Lincoln-Petersen estimates of the number of fishing vessels fish with spotted dolphin groups were 162 vessels (SD = 12) for 2012, and 336 vessels (SD = 17) for 2013.
+Of these, 42 (29.8 %) were seen with spotted dolphin groups on more than one occasion.
+Of the 42, 28 were seen in multiple years, with the longest span of a fishing vessel re-sighted associated with a spotted dolphin group of 6.9 years.
+Although the rate of discovery of new vessels fishing with dolphin groups has slowed, the discovery curve has not leveled off (Fig. 4), indicating that our survey efforts were insufficient to document all or the vast majority of vessels that fish in association with spotted dolphin groups off the island.
+Effort and the number of encounters with spotted dolphins off Hawai'i Island varied over the three years used in producing estimates of the number of fishing vessels that fish associated with dolphin groups (Table 4).
+Lincoln-Petersen estimates of the number of fishing vessels that fish with spotted dolphin groups were 159 vessels (SD = 12) for 2012, and 330 vessels (SD = 17) for 2013.

 Off Hawai'i Island survey effort since 2008 has been restricted to nine months of the year from April through December.
-Effort during the month of September has been limited, resulting in only a single spotted dolphin sighting, thus presentation of seasonal distribution of groups with fishing vessels present has been restricted to the other eight months during the April to December period (Figure 5).
-These months span all four oceanographic seasons in Hawai'i (Flament 1996), allowing for a robust assessment of whether fishing in association with spotted dolphins in Hawai'i is restricted by season.
-During these months the proportion of dolphin groups with fishing vessels with the group has varied from 15.8% to 43.6% of groups, although there was no obvious seasonal trend (Figure 5).
-As noted, there was no effort off Hawai'i Island during January to March.
-However, during field efforts off O'ahu and Maui Nui in those months there were encounters of spotted dolphin groups with fishing vessels present (off O'ahu in January and Maui Nui in March).
+Effort during the month of September has been limited, resulting in only a single spotted dolphin sighting, thus presentation of seasonal distribution of groups with fishing vessels present has been restricted to the other eight months during the April to December period (Fig. 5).
+During these months the proportion of dolphin groups with fishing vessels with the group has varied from 15.8%-43.6% of groups, although there was no obvious seasonal trend (Fig. 5).
+As noted, there was no effort off